Siemens Advanced License Technology

 What Happens If the License Server Is Unavailable?

 If the license server becomes unavailable while a Mendix application is running, the application's current operation will not be affected.
 However, if the license server is unavailable during startup, the Mendix application will launch in trial mode.
-To resolve this, restart the Mendix application once the license server is available.
+In trial mode, usage is limited to a specific number of users and the application stops running after a few hours.